bravoserver/bravo/website/content/bravo-18.rst

 title: Bravo 1.8
 author: Corbin Simpson <MostAwesomeDude@gmail.com>
 category: index
-datetime: 2011-08-23T00:00:00
+datetime: 2011-09-25T00:00:00
 ---
-Bravo 1.8 is out, or it will be shortly.
+Bravo 1.8 is out!
 This is a massive release, with so many changes that it feels wrong to try to summarize them.
 Thus, the entire changelog is reproduced below.

 ::